patzinak/coursera-capstone-project/report.md

 The number of nearby venues was used as a proxy measure of the resort off-mountain infrastructure attractivness.

 ### 2.2 Data cleaning
-Dataset from [www.skiresort.info][4] was used an intial table as it is the largest out of the listed above.
+Dataset from [www.skiresort.info][4] was used an initial table as it is the largest out of the listed above.
 All duplicate entries in the table were removed.
 There were some missing price values.
 The price information and the statistics on the number of ski lifts was improved by adding the values from the other datasets.
-Special care was taken to match the names of the resorts in different datasets as there is some varience.
-This could be achieved by droping less-informative words such as 'Ski', 'Resort', 'Mountain', etc. to obtain the shortest form of the resort name.
-The shorten names were checked for their uniquness.
+Special care was taken to match the names of the resorts in different datasets as there is some variance.
+This could be achieved by dropping less-informative words such as 'Ski', 'Resort', 'Mountain', etc. to obtain the shortest form of the resort name.
+The shorten names were checked for their uniqueness.
 When combining the price information the highest number was kept as it is most reasonable assumption for the most recent price.
 33 resorts that still had missing price values were dropped from the dataset as this subset constituted less than 10% of the entire dataset and almost all of those resorts are very small and have only one or two ski lifts.

-After aquiring the location information for all resorts, the number of nearby venues within a 5 km raidus from the resort locations were added to the table using [Foursquare Places API][8].
-The list of venues costited of shops, cafes, restaurants, bars, and hotels.
+After acquiring the location information for all resorts, the number of nearby venues within a 5 km radius from the resort locations were added to the table using [Foursquare Places API][8].
+The list of venues consisted of shops, cafes, restaurants, bars, and hotels.
 Shops and cafes were included for the test reasons as they are not typically associated with the ski resorts.

 ### 2.3 Feature selection